mienaikoe/ziyu/Chapters/2-7-Chapter14.md

   He cracked a small smile to cover his sympathy and said, "No excuses, no mistakes.
 You have my word."

-  But Linyu didn't smile; thi gathered hae things for the climb across the canopy, toward the clearing where the great fire burned bright in the darkness below.
+  But Linyu didn't smile; thi gathered hae things and climbed across the canopy, toward the clearing where the great fire burned bright in the darkness below.